 By Sigurd Towrie

 Just outside Stenness village, and opposite the Standing Stones Hotel, is a large oval mound.
-It was given scheduled monument status in 2002 and the designated name “Little Barnhouse”.
+The tumulus was given scheduled monument status in 2002 and assigned the name “Little Barnhouse”.

-Strangely, the mound was the subject of debate for decades, with some saying it was artificial and others adamant it was natural.
+Strangely, the nature of the mound was the subject of debate for decades, with some saying it was artificial while others were adamant it was natural.

-Because the mound was “excavated” in the early 1890s and, according to newspaper reports, was found to contain a three-metre-diameter chamber with a flagstone roof, a 3.2-metre-long (10ft 6in) paved entrance passage (0.76m high and wide) and possibly two side-chambers :
+Because the mound was “excavated” in the early 1890s and found to contain a three-metre-diameter chamber with a flagstone roof.

 A few years later, in 1899, outlining the ancient monuments of Stenness to a visiting group of Irish antiquarians, James Cursiter, a native of the county, wrote:

-There are no details of the mound’s opening, other than the information in the 1893 newspaper report and Cursiter’s brief comment.
-As a result, the excavation seems to have been forgotten about.
+The only information available on the mound’s opening comes from the 1891 and 1893 newspaper reports and Cursiter’s brief comment.
+As a result, the 19th century excavation seems to have been forgotten about.

-In 1946, the mound was considered “apparently artificial” and perhaps a chambered cairn.
-By 1966, 75 years after the excavation, it was described as “probably natural”.
+By 1966, 75 years after the “excavation”, the mound was described as “probably natural”.